Interstate 277 (North Carolina)

+Interstate 277 (I-277) is a 4.41 mi auxiliary Interstate Highway and partial beltway around Uptown Charlotte, North Carolina, United States.
+Both termini exist at interchanges with I-77.

 Route description

 Starting at the exit 9 interchange on I-77/US 21, the route begins in concurrency with US 74/NC 27 as it goes counter-clockwise around Uptown Charlotte.
 Known as the John Belk Freeway, this section of the interstate is above-grade at both ends, but below-grade of local streets in the middle, with office and residential buildings flanking both sides.
 At mile marker 1.6, the freeway turns from a southeasterly to northeasterly direction.
 At approximately the midpoint of the route, the freeway splits two-lanes left to continue along I-277/NC 16 via the Brookshire Freeway and two-lanes right to continue along US 74/NC 27 via the Independence Expressway/Boulevard.
 At mile marker 2.8, the freeway turns from a northeasterly to northwesterly direction.
 The Brookshire Freeway is mostly above-grade with a viaduct over a diamond crossing of CSX and Norfolk Southern.
 The route ends at the exit 11 interchange on I-77/US 21, with NC 16 (Brookshire Freeway/Boulevard) continuing northwesterly towards I-85.

 I-277 is signed both north–south and with inner–outer directions.
 Lane counts vary from six to eight, with a posted speed limit mostly throughout at 50 mph.
 The interstate is one of three partial/full ring roads serving the city, the other two being Charlotte Route 4 and I-485.